Jealousy (Pet Shop Boys song): Pet Shop Boys

-The extended version is also the arrangement performed live with Robbie Williams.
+The extended version is also the arrangement performed live with Robbie Williams in 2006.

+Other artists

-Dubstar's version, recorded for a covers album produced for EMI's centennial anniversary, is more sparsely arranged and comes to a full stop, with no additional instrumentation, with the last word of the lyrics.
+Dubstar recorded "Jealousy" for a covers album produced for EMI's centennial anniversary.
+Their version is more sparsely arranged and comes to a full stop, with no additional instrumentation, with the last word of the lyrics.

 "Jealousy" is also one of the songs covered on Goes Petshopping, the debut album by Pet Shop Boys tribute band West End Girls.

 B-side

-"Losing My Mind", taken from the Stephen Sondheim musical Follies, was based on a demo originally recorded as a proposal for the Liza Minnelli album Results.
+"Losing My Mind", taken from the Stephen Sondheim musical Follies, was based on a demo originally recorded for the Liza Minnelli album Results.
 Its release here follows the releases of Minnelli's version on both Results and as the lead single from the album.
 As with the A-side, "Losing My Mind" was released in an extended mix (the "Disco mix") on the 12-inch single.
-The Disco Mix of "Losing My Mind" also appears on the 2001 re-release of Introspective, which implies it was recorded between 1988 and 1989.
+The Disco Mix of "Losing My Mind" also appears on Introspective: Further Listening 1988–1989, which implies it was recorded between 1988 and 1989.